-Sydney has a good network of buses, trains and ferries that make getting around the city and the surrounds easy, and there are numerous types of travel pass deals that are good value for money.
-The bus network is the most extensive, and cheapest mode of public transport, but can be slow due to traffic jams.
-There are also several hop-on hop-off Explorer buses especially for visitors that take in the major sights and surrounding beaches.
-The underground city centre train loop is the fastest way to get around, but many of the tourist areas including Darling Harbour, Bondi Beach and Manly can only be reached by further ferry or bus connections.
-The best and most pleasurable way to get around is by ferry - the main terminal is at Circular Quay.
-A trip on the Manly ferry provides one of the best views of Sydney from the water.
+Sydney has a good network of buses, trains and ferries that make getting around the city and the surrounds easy.
+The bus network is the most extensive and cheapest mode of public transport, but can be slow due to traffic jams.
+There are also several hop-on hop-off Explorer buses for tourists that take in the major sights and surrounding beaches.
+The underground city centre train loop is the fastest way to get around, but many of the tourist areas, including Darling Harbour, Bondi Beach and Manly, can only be reached by further ferry or bus connections.
+The most pleasurable way to get around is by ferry - the main terminal is at Circular Quay.
 There is also a 10-minute monorail loop from the city centre to Darling Harbour and back, and a Metro Light Rail 'tram' system between Central Station and Wentworth Park in Pyrmont.
-In addition metered taxis are plentiful and fairly economical; to cross the Harbour Bridge or pass through the Harbour Tunnel will cost an extra A$3 for the toll though.
+In addition, metered taxis are plentiful and fairly economical.
 Hiring a car for short visits is not recommended due to heavy congestion (in peak hours) and limited parking in the city centre.

 Our Travel Expert

 We are looking for contributors for our Sydney travel guide.
 If you are a local, a regular traveller to Sydney or a travel professional with time to contribute and answer occasional forum questions, please contact us.